Organic Transition Planning — Surviving the 2-3 Year Conversion

 Farmer's Tip

-Financial Bridge Strategy 3 — Sharply Reduce Input Costs
+How Does Financial Bridge Strategy 3 — Reducing Input Costs — Help?

 This is the most overlooked benefit of the transition.
 A conventional farmer in Karnataka spends ₹8,000–15,000 per acre per year on synthetic fertilisers and pesticides.
 When you stop buying these inputs, that cost drops to nearly zero.
 Your bio-inputs (neem cake, Trichoderma, jeevamrit) cost ₹1,500–3,000 per acre at most.
 This input cost saving partially or fully offsets the yield reduction in financial terms, even if the physical yield is lower.